USEPA/WNTR/documentation/gis.rst

 Assign landslide probability to pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Landslide hazard zones GIS data can be used to identify pipes with the potential to be effected during a landslide.
+Landslide hazard zones GIS data can be used to identify pipes with the potential to be affected during a landslide.
 The following example highlights the process to assign landslide probabilities to pipes.
 The landslide hazard zones example dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.LineString`` geometries and a `Pr` column which contains the probability of damage from a landslide in that zone.